AntelopeIO/leap/docs/01_nodeos/03_plugins/net_plugin/index.md

   --p2p-accept-transactions arg (=1)    Allow transactions received over p2p
                                         network to be evaluated and relayed if valid.
-  --agent-name arg (="EOS Test Agent")  The name supplied to identify this node
+  --agent-name arg (=EOS Test Agent)    The name supplied to identify this node
                                         amongst the peers.
   --allowed-connection arg (=any)       Can be 'any' or 'producers' or
                                         'specified' or 'none'.
 If 'specified',